1jour1vin

 Rosé X Giscours

 This wine is the youngest of the family.
-This terroir-driven rosé charms with its delicate aromas of white flowers and its pale color.
-It embodies the modern approach to producing fine wines.
+This terroir-driven rosé charms with its light aromas of white flowers and its pale color.
+It embodies the modern approach to producing great wines.
 Its reputation precedes it: it was voted “Best Bordeaux Rosé”!

 For more information, visit the website at Giscours